Richard D. Cummings: Appointments and awards

-Cummings is an elected Fellow of the American Association for the Advancement of Science (2014), member of Sigma Xi (2020) and a past President of the Society for Glycobiology (2001).
+Cummings is an elected Fellow of the American Association for the Advancement of Science (2014), member of Sigma Xi (2020) and a past president of the Society for Glycobiology (2001).
 In 2008 he received the Karl Meyer Award from the Society for Glycobiology and in 2019 he received the IGO Award from the International Glycoconjugate Organization, all in recognition of his contributions to glycosciences.
-Cummings is the Chair of the Steering Committee for the Consortium of Functional Glycomics, a worldwide organization that is a comprehensive resource for functional glycomics.
-Cummings is the Director of the National Center for Functional Glycomics, which relocated in 2015 from Emory to BIDMC/HMS, and develops and offers a variety of glycan microarray technologies for researchers in the field.
-Cummings is also co-Director of the Human Glycome Project, a world-wide effort to identify and functionally characterize the components of the human glycome.
+In 2025 Cummings received the Tamio Yamakawa Award from the Japan Consortium for Glycobiology and Glycotechnology (JCGG) in recognition of his significant contributions to glycobiology.
+Cummings is the chair of the steering committee for the Consortium of Functional Glycomics, a worldwide organization that is a comprehensive resource for functional glycomics.
+Cummings is the director of the National Center for Functional Glycomics, which relocated in 2015 from Emory to BIDMC/HMS, and develops and offers a variety of glycan microarray technologies for researchers in the field.
+Cummings is also co-director of the Human Glycome Project, a world-wide effort to identify and functionally characterize the components of the human glycome.